brentlintner/linus/TRACKER.md

 ## Backlog

+* Context IDEA:
+    * Include LSP based information in the prompt, such as function signatures, class definitions, and mention in comments that files they are from?
+    * Any other metadata that can help the LLM understand the context better? (aside from picking files or parts of a file based on vector database)
+    * Maybe last edited, last modified, and other metadata that can help the LLM understand the context better?
+    * Meh on commit history...

 * Focusing model experience
     * (DONE) Turn down temperature
     * (DONE) Tweak prompt to be more focused and concise (updated flow considering recency, guidance and primacy)